“It sounds crazy, but so many things had to go right to make it this big of a failure.”

-Personally, the Hulu one is better – Jia Tolentino, commentary on influencer culture and con artists served up with actual interviews with the infamous Billy McFarland.
+Personally, I think the Hulu one is better – complete with Jia Tolentino commentary, opinions on influencer culture, and actual interviews with the infamous Billy McFarland.
 The Netflix one sure has its moments though (^See Andy King and his commitment to hydration).
 Frankly, one documentary about this crazy festival is just not enough so we are lucky to have two of them, regardless of defense mechanisms and blame games involved.

 Real person.
 No real diagnosis.
 If you’re new to this blog, welcome!
 Please read other posts to catch up.

 It’s unclear from Billy’s interviews and even from those discussing Billy if he knew what he was up to, or if he got carried away by the jet ski in his own head.
 It is clear from the interviews in Fyre Fraud that he tends to get defensive and withholding when unpleasant questions arise about the festival.
 Is he a con artist, or such a good salesman that he believed his own impossible pitch?

 Like Angela from Catfish, Billy may have been so caught in his own web that he forgot it was a web in the first place.
 Like Theranos founder Elizabeth Holmes, Billy may have intended to deceive from the beginning for monetary gain, hoping that dreams would become reality before it was time to settle his debt.
 It’s even possible that there is a lot more to this story than either set of documentary crews managed to capture.

 The con artists’ true art form lies in playing a game that no one else realizes is a game until they have already lost.
 Without the ability to see all of the cards, the deck will forever be stacked in favor of the trickster.